 DR KEITH WHEELER / SCIENCE PHOTO LIBRARY DR KEITH WHEELER / SCIENCE PHOTO LIBRARY

 Pine wood structure.
-Polarised light micrograph of a longitudinal radial section through the stem wood (xylem) of the eastern white pine (Pinus strobus).
-The xylem is made up of tracheids (blue), long narrow cells with a single row of round bordered pits (red and light blue) that allow water to pass through laterally.
-The wood rays (horizontal bands) can be seen at right angles to the tracheids.
-The rays are made up of wood parenchyma with thin walls and wood tracheids with thick walls (dark rows of cells).
+Polarised light micrograph of a longitudinal tangential section through the stem wood (xylem) of deal pine (Pinus mitis).
+The xylem is made up of tracheids (multi-coloured), long narrow cells with a single row of round bordered pits (red and light blue) that allow water to pass through laterally.
+The wood rays (thicker darker vertical areas) can be seen at right angles to the tracheids.
+The rays are made up of wood parenchyma with thin walls and wood tracheids with thick walls.
 The rays carry water from the xylem to other parts of the outer stem and also store food.
 Magnification: x46 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.